 Marketing Planning Process Defined

 A marketing planning process is a systematic approach to developing marketing goals, strategies, and implementation tactics.
-It may be adapted to a wide variety of situations, from the launch of a new firm or practice area to the repositioning of an existing firm — even the routine planning of new business development activities.
+It may be adapted to a wide variety of situations, from the launch of a new firm or practice area to the repositioning of an existing firm—and, of course, the planning of a firm’s ongoing marketing program.

-If you are repositioning your firm in the marketplace, often called rebranding, you will likely need to both determine your strategy and what tactics will be needed to increase the visibility of your new brand.
+If you are repositioning your firm in the marketplace, often as part of a larger rebranding initiative, you will likely need to determine both your strategy and what tactics will be needed to increase the visibility of your new brand.

 Two lines of research support the importance of marketing planning.
 The first is an ongoing study by the Hinge Research Institute into professional services buyers’ behavior.

 This study shows that while referrals remain important, their significance has been in steady decline for a number of years.
 The research also shows that buyers value firms that can demonstrate superior relevant expertise over those with a strong referral.
 And importantly, the visibility of most professional services firms has waned over the years.
-So from the perspective of your buyers, the marketing process is more important than ever before to differentiate you, raise your market profile and explain why your firm is a superior choice.
+So from the perspective of your buyers, the marketing process is more important than ever before—to differentiate you, raise your market profile and make the case for why your firm is a superior choice.

-The second line of relevant research comes from our studies of the fastest growing and most profitable professional services firms.
-In this research series, we ask the question, “What do the fastest growing firms do differently than their slower growing peers?”
+The second line of relevant research comes from our annual studies of the fastest growing and most profitable professional services firms.
+In this research series, we seek to answer the question, “What do the fastest growing firms do differently than their slower growing peers?”

-We learned is that firms that don’t actively tracking marketing results or base their plans on older historical data tend to grow more slowly and have lower profitability.
+We’ve learned that firms that don’t actively track marketing results, or that base their plans on older historical data, tend to grow more slowly and have lower profitability.
 Conversely, firms that track marketing key performance indicators (KPIs) and the return on investment (ROI) of their marketing activities are more likely to be in the high-growth (which we define as exhibiting 20% or greater compound annual top-line growth) and high-profit (25% or greater profitability) categories.

-Advantages like these arrive come by accident.
-If you want enjoy superior growth and profitability, the marketing planning process is essential.
+Advantages like these do not arrive by accident.
+If you want to enjoy superior growth and profitability, the marketing planning process is essential.
 Now let’s focus on the specific benefits of a systematic professional services marketing planning process.

 Benefits of the Marketing Planning Process

 It’s important to take a thoughtful, step-by-step approach to your marketing plan.
-Done right, marketing planning can yield a number of valuable benefits that can jumpstart your success:
+When done right, marketing planning can yield a number of valuable benefits that can jumpstart your success:

-1. It encourages you to revisit old habits and assumptions.
-In a changing world, you have to be prepared to adapt — continuing to do things the way you’ve always done them is not a winning strategy.
+- Marketing planning encourages you to revisit old habits and assumptions.
+In a changing world, you have to be prepared to adapt—continuing to do things the way you’ve always done them is not a winning strategy.
 A good marketing plan should take you, to some degree, outside your comfort zone.
 As you develop each year’s plan, you’ll get in the habit of questioning everything you’ve done to date and why you thought it would work.
-Just because you’ve “always done something that way” doesn’t mean it still works.
+Just because you’ve always done something a particular way doesn’t mean it still works.

-1. It reduces risk by introducing new facts.
-The process of developing a marketing plan forces you to reexamine your marketplace, your competition, your target audience, and your value proposition.
-This kind of focused research reduces risk because it compels you to evaluate your business model and marketing program before you commit time and money to them.
+- It reduces risk by introducing new facts.
+The process of developing a marketing plan forces you to reexamine your marketplace, competition, target audience and value proposition.
+Conducting research on these areas reduces your risk because it compels you to evaluate your business model and marketing program before you commit time and money to them.
 According to our studies of professional services marketing, firms that conduct systematic research into their target audiences grow faster and are more profitable.

-1. It provides accountability.
-Marketing planning makes both your marketing and business development teams set specific targets and measure their progress against those goals.
-Management is accountable for providing enough resources to ensure the marketing plan has a reasonable chance to succeed.
+- It provides accountability.
+Marketing planning forces your marketing and business development teams to set specific targets and measure their progress against those goals.
+In turn, management is accountable for providing enough resources to ensure the marketing plan has a reasonable chance to succeed.

-1. It can become a competitive advantage.
-High-growth firms use their marketing strategy as a differentiator.
-By giving some thought to what makes your firm unique, you should be able to develop compelling differentiators — one or more clear reasons to select your firm over an otherwise similar one.
+- It can become a competitive advantage.
+High-growth firms build differentiation into their marketing strategy.
+By giving some thought to what makes your firm unique, you should be able to develop compelling differentiators—one or more clear reasons to select your firm over an otherwise similar one.

 The 7-Step Marketing Planning Process